michaelrbock/notes/books/designing-data-intensive-applications-part-2.md

 1. Take a consistent snapshot of the leader's db at a point in time (without locking entire db).
 1. Copy snapshot to new follower node.
 1. Follower connects to leader and requests all changes since snapshot (therefore snapshot has to be associated with a position in the replication log).
-1. When the follower has processed the backlog, it is *caught up* and can now continue to process changes.
+1. When the follower has processed the backlog, it is *caught up* and can now continue to process live changes.

 #### Handling Node Outages